Prepared jointly by the U.S. Dept. of Commerce, NOAA,

 Near-Real-Time MUF Map

-Solar and auroral data: http://www.solarham.net
+Solar and auroral data: https://www.solarham.com

-List of 10M Beacons
+RSGB's List of HF Beacons (including 10M beacons)

 Propagation Tutorials